Skip to main content

 Thank you for offering me the position of [Job Title] with [Company Name].
 I appreciate the time you and the team spent speaking with me and explaining the role in detail.

 After careful consideration, I have decided to decline the offer.
-This was not an easy decision, because I enjoyed learning more about [team / project / company goal] and felt very positive about the conversations we had.
+This was not an easy decision, as I enjoyed learning more about [team / project / company goal] and appreciated our conversations.

-At this point, I believe another opportunity is a better fit for my current circumstances and next step.
+At this time, I believe another opportunity is a better fit for my current situation and next step.
 I wanted to let you know promptly so you can continue your hiring process without unnecessary delay.

 Kind regards,